Those born on 9/11 reflect on life 20 years after WTC attacks

 The babies born on 9/11 have their own unique story, signaling hope for a brighter future.

-“I feel if I can do something to make people smile, that will put a smile on my face as well,” said Lauber.
+“I feel if I can do something to make people smile, that will put a smile on my face as well,” said Tauber.

 In the aftermath of the attacks, babies who lost a loved one received emotional and financial support.

-Note: Correction: The spelling of two names in this report have been updated.